aitgon/vtam/doc/content/tutorial.rst

     vtam taxassign --db asper1/db.sqlite --asvtable asper1/run1_zfzr/asvtable_optimized.tsv --output asper1/run1_zfzr/asvtable_optimized_taxa.tsv --taxonomy vtam_db/COInr_vtam_taxonomy_2022_05_06.tsv --blastdbdir vtam_db/COInr_blast_2022_05_06 --blastdbname COInr_blast_2022_05_06 -v --log asper1/vtam.log

 At this point, we have run the equivalent of the previous section (MFZR marker) for the ZFZR marker.
 Now we can pool the two markers MFZR and ZFZR.
 This input TSV file *asper1/user_input/pool_run_marker.tsv* defines the run and marker combinations that must be pooled.
-The *pool_run_marker.tsv* that looks like this:
+The :download:`pool_run_marker.tsv <../../vtam/data/example/pool_run_marker.tsv>` that looks like this:

 .. code-block:: bash